Canton 10: Topography

-Mountainous terrain of the region is a part of the Dinaric Alps, linked from a fold and thrust belt dating from the late Jurassic period, itself part of the Alpine orogeny, extending southeast from the southern Alps.
+The mountainous terrain of the region is a part of the Dinaric Alps, linked from a fold and thrust belt dating from the late Jurassic period, itself part of the Alpine orogeny, extending southeast from the southern Alps.
 The Dinarides form part of a chain of mountains that stretch across southern Europe and isolate Pannonian Basin from the Mediterranean Sea.
 The highest mountain of the Tropolje Dinarides is Mount Vran, located on the border of the municipalities of Tomislavgrad and Jablanica with the peak called Veliki Vran (Great Vran) at 2074 m.

 Political subdivisions

-Canton 10 includes 6 municipalities: Drvar, Bosansko Grahovo, Glamoč, Kupres, Livno and Tomislavgrad.
+Canton 10 includes five municipalities: Drvar, Bosansko Grahovo, Glamoč, Kupres, and Tomislavgrad and one township: Livno.

 Governance

 The canton is governed by the Government of Canton 10 (Vlada Hercegbosanske županije; Влада Кантона 10; Vlada Kantona 10).
-The current government is a coalition of 2 parties led by Croatian Democratic Union.
+The current government is a coalition led by the Croatian National Shift.

 Government

 The Government of the Canton 10 is led by the prime minister who has one deputy and it consists of seven ministries.
 The ministries have different seats, with two ministries being seated in Tomislavgrad, and the rest in Livno.